schreckc/StarDEM/README.txt

 **************

 Script to reproduce the examples of the article:
+(to display the timings add the option -verbose)

 Packing:
   * random shapes